-(a) The last or final examination in a course must be given during scheduled final exams week;
+(a) The last or final examination in a course must be given during scheduled final exams week; exceptions must be approved by the HoP of the course.
+Designated faculty will administer the final examinations according to the schedule for final examinations as printed in the Schedule of Classes publication.

-Document: Abu Dhabi Polytechnic Page No: Revision No: 10
+Document: Abu Dhabi Polytechnic Catalogue Page No: Revision No: 12 Document No: 37 Revision Date: January 2016

-Catalogue

-Document No: 37 Revision Date: January 2015